Your info, payment and privacy all in one place.

 Advertising and marketing partners

-From certain advertising or marketing partners, we receive inferences (i.e., their understanding) of your interests and preferences.
+We receive inferences from certain advertising or marketing partners.
+These inferences are the partners' understanding of your interests and preferences.

 This allows us to deliver more relevant ads and marketing.

 We may receive data about you from companies we acquire.
 This is to enhance our services, products, and offerings.